RTEMS/rtems-docs/README.txt

 Images
 ------

-All images should be placed int he 'images' directory and referenced from the ReST with a relative path.
+All images should be placed in the 'images' directory and referenced from the ReST with a relative path.
 This lets us shared and control images.

 We prefer being able to build images from source.
 This is not always possible